Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 • If it was determined that the ISFC is applicable at the time of placement, they will receive the ISFC Rate.
 The LOC/SCI re-determination will not be completed by the LOC CSW.

-• The ISFC unit will issue the ISFC rate letter and notify the CS CSW of the RP’s ISFC status and guide the CS CSW on how to submit the FCSS Automated 280, Technical Assistance Action Request to ensure the RP receives the ISFC rate.
+• The ISFC unit will issue the ISFC rate letter and notify the CS CSW of the RP’s ISFC status and guide the CS CSW on how to submit the Foster Care Search System (FCSS) Automated 280, Technical Assistance Action Request to ensure the RP receives the ISFC rate.

 • If the RP does not want to become ISFC-certified, or does not complete the required pre-placement training hours, the highest available rate (LOC 4) will be given.

-• The RP must show that they are in substantial compliance with the FFA requirements to become ISFC-certified within 120 days or risk a rate reduction.
+• The RP must show that they are in substantial compliance with the FFA requirements to become ISFC-certified within one hundred twenty (120) days or risk a rate reduction.

 4. Request for Re-determination

-• The CSW, SCSW, RA, PHN or any other CFT member may endorse a referral to the LOC unit to be made by the CS CSW if it appears a child/youth/NMD may qualify for a higher LOC/SCI rate based on their condition and care provided by the RP.
-The convening of a CFTM is best practice, but shall not delay the referral for a re-determination.
+• The CSW, SCSW, RP, PHN or any other Child and Family Team (CFT) member may endorse a referral to the LOC unit to be made by the CS CSW if it appears a child/youth/NMD may qualify for a higher LOC/SCI rate based on their condition and care provided by the RP.
+The convening of a CFTM is best practice to discuss the child/youth/NMDs' current needs and functioning, but shall not delay the referral for a re-determination.
+Please note, the LOCP should never be completed or discussed during a CFTM.

 • The CS CSW will submit the request for the re-determination to the LOC Unit.

-• Upon completion of the LOCP, if the rate is higher than the Basic Level Rate/LOC 1, the new, higher rate will be applied retroactively to the date the CSW RP made the request to the LOC unit.
+• Upon completion of the LOCP, if the rate is higher than the Basic Level Rate/LOC 1, the new, higher rate will be applied retroactively to the date the CSW made the request to the LOC unit.
+However, if the RP requested a re-determination based on the changing circumstances of the child/youth/NMD, the increased LOC rate is effective retroactive to the date the LOC re-determination was requested.
+Staff should document the contact, including the re-determination requests, in CWS/CMS.

 • The CSW shall not delay the referral to the LOC Unit; it shall be done as practically as possible.